openoms/joininbox/FAQ.md

 ### SSH through Tor from Linux
 #### On a RaspiBlitz:
-* from 1.4 there is  script to create a hidden service on your blitz:
+* since v1.4 there is a script to create a hidden service on your blitz:
 `./config.scripts/internet.hiddenservice.sh ssh 22 22`
 * get the Hidden Service address to connect to with:
 `sudo cat /mnt/hdd/tor/ssh/hostname`